SAP/emobility-smart-charging/README.md

 ### To-Do (upcoming changes)
 - Provide translation of charging profiles to the Open Charge Point Protocol (OCPP) 1.6 or 2.0
-- Provide standard car model parameters
+- Provide parameters for standard EV models
+- Document API EV parameters in Swagger

 ### License